raizen74/aws-mle/README.md

 - `AWS::SageMaker::Endpoint` is required to host the model, it depends on a model resource (AWS::SageMaker::Model).
 It cannot directly define the model or its configuration
 - `AWS::SageMaker::EndpointConfig` resource specifies how an endpoint is configured (e.g., instance type and count)
 - **Kinesis Data Firehose** provides configurable buffer intervals for data delivery to destinations.
 You can create a buffering hint by setting a value of zero for `IntervalInSeconds` parameter
+- **BIAS detection**: Check whether the model gives different demographic groups similar true positive rates, making it a key measure for detecting bias and ensuring fairness in sensitive applications like loan approvals. **Comparing feature distributions across demographic groups does not directly address potential bias in model predictions**.
+- Bias/Variance tradeoff: The bias versus variance trade-off in machine learning is about finding a balance between bias (error due to overly simplistic assumptions in the model, leading to underfitting) and variance (error due to the model being too sensitive to small fluctuations in the training data, leading to overfitting).
+The goal is to achieve a model that generalizes well to new data.